eightycolumns/game-of-life/README.md

 # Game of Life

-  An implementation of Conway's Game of Life as a React app.
+  An implementation of Conway's classic cellular automaton as a React app, test-driven with Jest.
+A new color scheme is randomly generated for each run of the game, resulting in a kaleidoscopic Game of Life.

 ## Prerequisites